GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 1 reaction, which you take in response to rolling for initiative

 **Effect**: You move a number of yards up to the spell's tier or a number of feet equal to the points of success (your choice).
-If you choose to move based on the spell's tier and ths spellcheck is a critical success, you may move an additional number of yards equal to your [Magic] bonus.
+If you choose to move based on the spell's tier and this spellcheck is a critical success, you may move an additional number of yards equal to your [Magic] bonus.

 **At Higher Tiers**: Other than the above listed benefit, for each tier beyond minimum, the distance you move if basing the distance on the spell check result is increased by 1d4+1 feet.